vogler75/oa4j/Native/ManagerV4/README.md

 # Introduction <a name="introduction"></a>
-The IOWA Java Manager consists of three components:
+The Java Manager consists of three components:
 * The C++ Runtime Part
   - WCCILjava.exe
   - WCCILjava.dll